-- Despite these successes, serious problems have emerged.
-The Despite these successor, the terms of trade between agricultural exports and imports, have deteriorated, reducing the real benefits to the nation of the expanded agricultural production.
+- 1.6 Despite these successes, serious problems have emerged.
+The terms of trade between agricultural exports and imports, have deteriorated, reducing the real benefits to the nation of the expanded agricultural production.
 The production of maize, sugar, oilcrops, coffee and cotton, has declined sharply particularly over the last three years.
-Most importantly, the growth in population has absorbed the increases in food production thereby preventing improvement in per capital in per nutritional intake.
-Although the country has retained a capacity be broadly self-sufficient to in foodstuffs throughout the past decade, certain sectors of the population remain malnourished as a result of income inequalities, problems of distribution between geographical zones, seasonal fluctuations in supply and a lack of nutrition education among certain groups. - The rapid population growth and a shortage of arable land in 1.7 the main high potential areas create an imbalance in the relationship between the national supply of, and demand for food.
+Most importantly, the growth in population has absorbed the increases in food production thereby preventing improvement in per capita nutritional intake.
+Although the country has retained a capacity to be broadly self-sufficient in foodstuffs throughout the past decade, certain sectors of the population remain malnourished as a result of income inequalities, problems of distribution between geographical zones, seasonal fluctuations in supply and a lack of nutrition education among certain groups, - 1.7 The rapid population growth and a shortage of arable land in the main high potential areas create an imbalance in the relationship between the national supply of, and demand for food.
 The country no longer enjoys the advantage of regular surpluses of foodstuffs to cushion the impact of a fall in production in years of crop failure.
-Whereas present levels of domestic food production would have been broadly sufficient to satisfy demand in the mid-1970's, Kenya still faces occasional shortages of maize, milk and sugar particularly in years of drought such as in 1980/81, 1984/85 and 1992/93.
+Whereas present levels of domestic food production would have been broadly sufficient to satisfy demand in the mid-1970's, Kenya still faces occasional shortages of maize, milk and sugar particularly in years of poor weather such as in 1980/81, 1984/85, and 1992/93.
+Maize production for 1993/94 is also expected to be considerably lower than normal.
 Domestic production of wheat, rice and oilcrops has not matched population growth.
-Moreover, the rapid increase in the cost of agricultural inputs will quickly lead to a structural deficit in food production unless the Government intervenes to ensure affordability of inputs by the majority of farmers. - 1.8 In real terms, public investment in agriculture has declined to a third of the level in the 1960's and 1970's.
+Moreover, the rapid increase in the cost of agricultural inputs will quickly lead to a structural deficit in food production unless the Government introduces measures that ensure increased utilisation of inputs.

+- 1.8 In real terms, public investment in agriculture has declined to a third of the level in the 1960's and 1970's.
 This has contributed to the country's slide into poverty.
 Because of the relative importance of agricultural sector in the economy, a speedy recovery of the economy is unlikely unless the Government acts decisively in according agriculture the high priority it deserves in the allocation of national resources.
-In addition to increased public investment in roads, research,

-- extension and similar infrastructural support and services, farmers must be accorded adequate incentives to motivate them to produce food sufficient to meet national requirements. - 1.9 Moreover, the last three years have demonstrated that pressure on the economy and food security in particular, can come from unexpected sources as the following three examples illustrate.
+In addition to increased public investment in roads, research, extension and similar infrastructural support and services, farmers must be accorded adequate incentives to motivate them to produce food sufficient to meet national requirements. - 1.9 Moreover, the last three years have demonstrated that pressure on the economy and food security in particular, can come from unexpected sources as the following three examples illustrate.
 Firstly, the political instability in the region which brought an exodus of refugees into the country from neighbouring countries in 1992 put considerable pressure on available supplies of food.
 Secondly, the withholding of external aid by donors from 1991 denied the country foreign exchange resources for use in financing food imports.
 Thirdly, the pressure exerted by donors on political reform and the structural adjustment process has resulted in considerable changes in the priority allocation of domestic resources.
 From these examples, it is clear that the country needs to put increased emphasis on self-sufficiency in food to avoid being held at ransom by external forces.